spidernet-io/egressgateway/docs/concepts/Datapath.en.md

    iptables -t nat -A EGRESSGATEWAY-NO-SNAT -m mark --mark 0x12000000 -j ACCEPT -m comment --comment "egress gateway: no snat"
    ```

-6. aggregating chains that need to do SNAT rules.
+6. Aggregate chains that need to do SNAT rules.
 It is created directly once and does not need to be updated.

    ```shell
    iptables -t nat -N EGRESSGATEWAY-SNAT-EIP